VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ## Summary

 Use this guide to create Platform Manager UI for the Virto Commerce "Customer Reviews" module (created in the [Lesson 3](/lesson3.md)).
-There will be a UI created for the product reviews list.

 After completing this lesson, a Platform Manager UI for the Virto Commerce "Customer Reviews" module will be created, including: